 Brussels sprouts are rich in antioxidants (1), providing the body with protection against the damage done by free radicals.
 This means that, consumed on a regular basis, they can protect against different types of cancer.
 They contain a high quantity of sulforaphane, which provides protection against prostatic, pancreatic, esophageal and skin cancer.

-When a person suffers from vitamin K deficiency, due to the low intake from the daily diet, the risk of bone fractures becomes considerably higher.
+When a person suffers from vitamin K deficiency, the risk of bone fractures becomes considerably higher due to the low intake from the daily diet.
 They are rich in vitamin K (2), with a cup covering the DRA.
-By consuming these tiny vegetables on a daily basis, you will make your bones stronger; the absorption of calcium will be improved as well.
-Keep in mind that they are rich in calcium, with one cup being enough to cover your daily need.
+By consuming these tiny vegetables daily, you will make your bones stronger; the absorption of calcium will be improved as well.
+Remember that they are rich in calcium, with one cup being enough to cover your daily needs.
 They are often recommended for vitamin D & bone health.

 #4 Diabetes management

-Green vegetables are rich in antioxidants, being able to lower overall glucose levels and, thus, ensure the efficient management of a chronic condition such as diabetes.
-The beneficial effects of Brussels sprouts, with regard to diabetes, have been confirmed by numerous scientific articles and studies, including in an informative brochure published online.
+Green vegetables are rich in antioxidants, which can lower overall glucose levels and, thus, ensure the efficient management of a chronic condition such as diabetes.
+Numerous scientific articles and studies, including an informative brochure published online, have confirmed the beneficial effects of Brussels sprouts on diabetes.

 #5 Brussels sprouts for better eyesight

-If you are looking to maintain healthy eyesight, you should definitely consider eating more vegetables.
-They are rich in vitamin C, being able to protect against the damage done by harmful UV rays.
-Moreover, they are rich in antioxidants, preventing macular degeneration at the level of the eyes.
-The protective role regarding eye health has been presented in numerous online resources, including in an article regarding food & macular degeneration.
+If you want to maintain healthy eyesight, you should definitely consider eating more vegetables.
+They are rich in vitamin C, which protects against the damage done by harmful UV rays.
+Moreover, they are rich in antioxidants, which prevent macular degeneration at the eye level.
+Numerous online resources, including an article regarding food and macular degeneration, have presented the protective role regarding eye health.

 #6 Do Brussels sprouts impact brain health